 Max Eastley, Takehisa Kosugi, Walter Marchetti and Resonance104.4fm

-This exhibition brought together three pioneers of sound art, Max Eastley (born 1944, UK), Takehisa Kosugi (born 1938, Japan) and Walter Marchetti (born 1931, Italy).
+This exhibition brings together three pioneers of sound art, Max Eastley (born 1944, UK), Takehisa Kosugi (born 1938, Japan) and Walter Marchetti (born 1931, Italy).
 Each artist has developed a distinct approach to the problem of representing immateriality, while sharing a lightness of touch, approaching sound with patience, restraint and fidelity.
-As well as presenting new and historic work, the exhibition comprised of live performance and a selection of material from the artists' substantial archives.
+As well as presenting new and historic work, the exhibition will comprise of live performance and a selection of material from the artists' substantial archives.

 Takehisa Kosugi is a major figure in modernist sound art.
 In the early 1960s his event pieces were realised by Fluxus in Europe and the USA.
 Kosugi pioneered the development of Japanese experimental music with Group ONGAKU and the Taj Mahal Travellers.
 Since 1977 he has been a composer/performer at Merce Cunningham Dance Company, and became its Music Director in 1995.
 As well as archival material, Kosugi will present a number of works including the sound installation Mano-Dharma, electronic, 1967/2011.

 Walter Marchetti was a founder member of ZAJ, a recalcitrant Mediterranean parallel to Fluxus, which in the 1960s produced action-music-performances, anarchic gags, and elegant assaults on the music establishment.
 Marchetti befriended John Cage in 1958, and went on to collaborate with him on a number of projects.
 His work has often focused on the grand piano – for more than 50 years he has been preparing them like a chef intent on marinating sound.
 Two of Marchetti's pianos, alongside works from Emanuele Carcano's collection, will be exhibited.